Juniperus sabina: Varieties

 The hybrid between Juniperus chinensis and Juniperus sabina, known as Juniperus × pfitzeriana (Pfitzer juniper, synonym J. × media), is found in the wild where the two species meet in northwestern China, and is also very common as a cultivated ornamental plant.
-It is a larger shrub, growing to 30–60 cm tall.
+It is a larger shrub, growing to tall.

 Uses

 Juniperus sabina is a popular ornamental shrub in gardens and parks, with numerous named cultivars selected.

 Savin was used in abortifacient drugs in 19th-century America.
 In Iran, savin fruit (known as ابهل abhal) are a traditional remedy to alleviate urinary and digestive problems.